ID Theft, Theft, Forgery

-Contact the Law Offices of Christian J. Phelps
+When Your Future and Freedom Are at Risk, Contact the Law Offices of Christian J. Phelps

-Some people face a single count of identity theft for illegally opening a bank account or forging a check, while others face multiple ID theft charges for each illegally obtained credit card, debit card, or social security card used, manufactured or possessed.
+Some people face a single count of identity theft for illegally opening a bank account or forging a check, while others face multiple ID theft charges for each illegally obtained credit card, debit card, or Social Security card used, manufactured or possessed.

 Our firm handles a variety of identity theft charges, including: